|Help in identifying Steatoda nobilis - the Noble False Widow|

 UK's most well known spider had at long last reached

-Nottinghamshire in September 2016, we thought that it would be useful to provide a basic identification guide to Steatoda nobilis - the infamous Noble False
+Nottinghamshire in back in September 2016, we thought that it would be useful to provide a basic identification guide to Steatoda nobilis - the infamous Noble False

-Hopefully, it should deter the general public from needlessly killing any spider suspected as being Steatoda nobilis in a blind panic after all that has been (incorrectly) printed in the newspapers.
+Hopefully, it should deter the general public from needlessly killing any spider suspected as being Steatoda nobilis in a blind panic after all that has been (and unfortunately continues to be) incorrectly reported in those tabloid newspapers not worth the paper they're printed on.

-Such incorrect and sensationalist reporting has done Steatoda nobilis no favours and to be honest, neither has the grossly exaggerated over-reaction of a proportion of the general public.
+Incorrect and ridiculously sensationalist reporting has done Steatoda nobilis no favours and to be honest, neither has the grossly exaggerated over-reaction of a proportion of the general public.

-Even with a phobia of spiders, there is no possible need to kill any UK spider.
+Even with a phobia of spiders, there is no plausible need to kill any UK spider.
 Only a handful of UK species have jaws that are developed enough, or are large enough to pierce human skin.
 The majority of the public will never come across any of these spiders and although some do occur in and around UK houses and other buildings, you have to deliberately go looking for them.

 There are no outwardly aggressive UK spiders regardless of what the media claim.
 As with Bee and Wasp stings, spider bites are always the result of human interference one way or another - either accidentally or purposefully.
 They do not come looking for you, nor are any of our spiders really venomous.
 Proven Steatoda (False Widow) bites have been described as being similar to the sting from a Bee or Wasp.